Ingham incident: Background

 The official report states that Captain Jones was sailing the Ingham on a twenty-five-day cruise for an anti-slavery operation, though his real intentions were to liberate the captured ships and the American citizens.
 Upon reaching the Sabine River, Jones patrolled the area for a few days for slavers before crossing into Mexican waters disguised as a merchantman.
 First the captain sailed past Galveston for Matagorda, Texas, but heavy seas prevented him from entering so Jones headed for the Brazos River, where on June 3 he was informed by a local pilot that "several Acts of Piracy" had been committed by the Montezuma and that there were no slave ships in the area.
 Captain Jones sent a landing party ashore to uncover the truth of these claims and he ordered that the three vessels in port be examined, none of which were found to be carrying slaves.
 Following that the Americans cruised back to Matagorda and crossed the bar on June 5; two more ships were boarded but they were found to be legal.
 At the same time a crewman from one of the merchant ships informed the Americans that a vessel with 100 slaves on board was expected to arrive at Matagorda shortly.

-Jones dismissed this rumor and continued on to search the bay for the Montezuma which was suspected of being in the area.
+Jones discounted this rumor and continued his search of the bay for the "Montezuma," which was suspected to be in the area.
 Another shore party was landed with the mission of investigating various rumors about the Martha affair and to recruit spies to report on the Montezumas presence.
 Ultimately USRC Ingham would sail the Texas coast for another two weeks without finding the Mexican schooner.
 Jones used the time to board suspected slavers and to drill his men for a possible encounter with the Montezuma.
 Eventually Jones decided to head for Matamoros on June 12 "with the avowed intention of seeking the Montezuma."